 - Drugs Prohibited from Extra-Label Uses in Animals

-We’ll look at each point separately as well as touch on how FDA’s judicious use recommendations affect extra-label drug use in food-producing animals.
+We’ll look at each point separately as well as touch on how FDA’s judicious use recommendations affect extra-label use of antimicrobials in food-producing animals.

 The AMDUCA provisions of the FD&C Act allow extra-label drug use only on the lawful order of a licensed veterinarian in the context of a valid veterinarian-client-patient relationship.
 A valid veterinarian-client-patient relationship has three parts: